FragMatch

 Summer fragrances work best when they feel clean, easy to wear, and controlled in the heat.
 The goal is not to find the loudest scent in the room, but one that stays pleasant when skin is warm and the air is close.

-3 June 2026 · FragMatch Editorial
+4 June 2026 · FragMatch Editorial

 Start With Air, Not Volume

 In warm weather, projection expands quickly.
 A scent that feels polite indoors can become very present outside, so the best summer choices usually have lift, transparency, and a clean drydown instead of heavy sweetness.
+Citrus, neroli, tea, mint, fig leaf, watery notes, and soft musks are reliable because they keep space around the wearer.

 Match the Scent to the Day